Brothers accuse prominent Chicago priest of sexual abuse

 “This is a shakedown,” the statement said.

-Monday’s statement from the younger brother’s lawyer said he had asked for $20,000 from Pfleger in a letter, in which he confronted the priest about abuse.
-The younger brother said the request wasn’t an extortion attempt.
-He said he’d hope that, if Pfleger paid him, it would help prove the accusations were true when he went public.
+The younger brother confirmed he asked Pfleger for money in a December letter, in which he confronted the priest about abuse but insisted it wasn’t an extortion attempt.
+He’d hoped that, if Pfleger paid him, it’d help prove the accusations were true when he went public, he said.

-“This is not about money,” the younger brother said in a statement.
+“This is not about money,” he said in the statement.
 “If it was, I would have come forward 20 years ago when I was addicted to drugs, homeless and stealing to support my habit.”
 He added: “Mike has done some good things but he has a very dark side. … What I want is for him to take responsibility … be accountable.”

+The older brother said he knew nothing about his brother’s letter or its contents.
+He described their relationship as distant, describing how he once even arrested his younger brother — an arrest that eventually put his sibling behind bars for years.

+He criticized the Pfleger lawyers’ statement for its across-the-board denials when the lawyers couldn’t know all the facts.

 Early this month, Cardinal Blase Cupich sent a letter to members of the South Side church Faith Community of Saint Sabina, which is pastored by Pfleger, noting the allegation hasn’t been proven as true or false and guilt or innocence should not be assumed.
 Cupich’s letter said Pfleger had agreed to live elsewhere.

 Pfleger was ordained in 1975 and was assigned to St. Sabina Church that same year.
-Six years later, according to a biography on the church’s website, he became pastor — the youngest full-time pastor in the archdiocese at the time.
+Six years later, he became pastor — the youngest full-time pastor in the archdiocese at the time.

-Pfleger’s high-profile social activism has included organizing protests and acts of civil disobedience such as smearing red paint on alcohol and tobacco billboards.
-He once was arrested during a protest of a suburban gun shop, which he said was partly responsible for gun violence in Chicago.

 His activism captured the attention of film director Spike Lee, who based the character played by actor John Cusack in the 2015 film “Chi-Raq” on Pfleger.
 He also made headlines when he adopted two children — one of whom was shot to death near the parish — and has clashed with Cupich and his predecessors for such acts as hosting Nation of Islam Minister Louis Farrakhan at his church.